Join the Team

 Master Students & Research Assistants:

-As a Master's student or research assistant wanting to join the lab, you simply need to be excited about doing science and developing your research skills.
+As a Master's student or research assistant wanting to join the lab, you must be excited about doing science and developing your research skills.
 We will develop a project with a well-defined scope that allows you to tackle a small project within a realistic time frame.
 Master student and research assistant positions are excellent opportunities to experience science in action and guide your choices for your next career stage.

-We currently have an open position for a research assistant with a background in programming/data science to support the development of data analysis pipelines and novel approaches to analyse neuronal activity of large populations of cells acquired using Neuropixels recordings and/or two-photon calcium imaging data during behaviour.
+We currently have an open position for a research assistant with a background in programming/data science to support the development of data analysis pipelines and novel approaches to analyse the neuronal activity of large populations of cells acquired using Neuropixels recordings and/or two-photon calcium imaging data during behaviour.

 Application Materials: